Use current environment instead of virtualenv for tox testenvs

 Development, issues, support

-In order to run the tests, you’ll need tox and Python 3.6, 3.7 and 3.8 installed.
-The integration tests assume all three are available.
+In order to run the tests, you’ll need tox and Python from 3.6 to 3.10 installed.
+The integration tests assume all of them are available.
 On Fedora, you just need to dnf install tox.

 Run tox to invoke the tests.

 Running tests of this plugin with its own --current-env flag will most likely blow up.

 The tox-current-env project is licensed under the so-called MIT license, full text available in the LICENSE file.

 The tox-current-env project follows the Fedora’s Code of Conduct.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 Hashes for tox_current_env-0.0.8-py3-none-any.whl